How To Create A Certified Wildlife Habitat Yard or Garden

 We have tons of trees, berry bushes (wild and cultivated), and fruit trees in our yard.
 In addition to wild wine berries and wild strawberries, we’ve planted blueberries, blackberries, raspberries, strawberries, a peach tree, and two apple trees in our yard over the last five years.

 We also have tons of pollen, much to the dismay of our efforts to keep our outdoor furniture clean and my husband’s and son’s allergies.
-Because of all the natural food sources in our yard, we didn’t need to add any feeders for this criteria.
+Because of our yard’s natural food sources, we didn’t need to add any feeders for this criterion.

 Water

-We did not have any natural water sources like streams or ponds in our yard, so I needed to buy a couple of small bird baths to create water sources for animals.
-I didn’t want anything too fancy or large.
-I first searched Facebook Marketplace but couldn’t find anything quite right that was secondhand in my area.
+We had no natural water sources like streams or ponds in our yard, so I bought a couple of small bird baths to create water sources for animals.
+I didn’t want anything too fancy or significant.
+I first searched Facebook Marketplace but couldn’t find anything right that was secondhand in my area.

-Etsy, however, had lots of really great options.
-I found these two hanging bird baths that were perfect for the unused hooks flanking the entrance to our garden.
-I also found this really neat standing bird bath.
+Etsy, however, had lots of really excellent options.
+I found two hanging bird baths perfect for the unused hooks flanking the entrance to our garden.
+I also found a neat standing bird bath.
 Unfortunately, I tried to push it into our hard soil and broke the pole, so I need to glue it back together and take another crack at finding a good home for it.

 Cover

-Because we live in a wooded area, we have lots of brush, log piles, dense shrubs and thickets, and plenty of spaces to find cover for animals of all sizes from bees and insects to fox and deer.
-Thus, this was an easy criterium for us to meet.
+Because we live in a wooded area, we have lots of brush, log piles, dense shrubs and thickets, and plenty of spaces to find cover for animals of all sizes, from bees and insects to foxes and deer.
+Thus, this was an easy criterion for us to meet.

-If you don’t have these types of spaces in your yard naturally, you could create a brush or log pile pretty easily in the back corner of your yard.
-Ground cover, like clover, pachysandra, or periwinkle could be great options as well.
-Depending on the climate where you live, you could also plant an evergreen tree or two which are great to have year-round.
+If you don’t have these spaces in your yard naturally, you could create a brush or log pile pretty quickly in the back corner of your yard.
+Ground covers, like clover, pachysandra, or periwinkle, could also be great options.
+Depending on the climate where you live, you could also plant an evergreen tree or two, which are great to have year-round.

 Places To Raise Young